H-1B Amendment for Location Change | VisaNation

 Contact Us

-An H-1B amendment is required when your job duties, salary, or title changes; or you switch employers.
-You must file an amendment if your job duties, salary, location, or title change, but your position still requires a bachelor’s degree or higher.
+An H-1B amendment is required when your job duties, salary, work location, or title change, or you switch employers.
 You should amend your petition if the job still requires a bachelor’s degree or higher and falls within the H-1B visa requirements.
-Each situation highly depends on the facts of your case and the significance of the change of your employment.
+Each situation highly depends on the facts of your case and the significance of the change in your employment.
 It is crucial to seek advice from an experienced immigration attorney in order to not jeopardize your H-1B status.

 Though the USCIS has not stated specific regulation changes, due to the pattern of recent denials, you should file an H-1B amendment when there is a change to the employee’s work location.
 Any material change in the terms and conditions of employment requires an H-1B amendment.
 Therefore, it would seem that the USCIS considers a change in location as a material change that requires an amendment.